Independent Approach To Addiction

-At the Houghton House Group of Treatment Centres we believe that addiction can be seen as synonymous with dependence and the antidote to dependence is independence.
+At the Houghton House Group of Treatment Centres we believe that Addiction Treatment Approach can be seen as synonymous with dependence and the antidote to dependence is independence.
 Our programmes are designed to promote a shift from dependence to independence.
-In this way clients are able to start dealing with life on its own terms rather than remaining stuck in adolescence.
+In this way, clients are able to start dealing with life on its own terms rather than remaining stuck in adolescence.

 This does not necessarily entail only financial independence, but also a process of maturation.
 Clients learn how to tolerate the discomforts of life, to delay gratification and deal with disappointment without the use of drugs.
-By moving through our recovery process, men and women begin to see that life requires effort and is not meant to be easy, but can be rewarding and filled with happiness despite occasional hardships.
+By moving through our recovery process, men and women begin to see that life requires effort and is not meant to be easy, but with our Addiction Treatment Approach, rehabilitation can be rewarding and filled with happiness despite occasional hardships.

 Based on the understanding that addiction is not a moral failing, but a recognised and diagnosable disease, we believe that individuals suffering from addictive disorders deserve and require evidence-based treatment which targets the whole person as well as the disease.
 Throughout the process, every client is treated with compassion, dignity, and respect.

-At the Houghton House Group of Treatment Centres we have been treating addiction for 20 years.
-We have learnt a number of things along the way:
+At the Houghton House Group of Treatment Centres we have been treating addiction for over 24 years with our Addiction Treatment Approach.

 Good outcomes are contingent on adequate treatment length.
 Treatment of less than ninety days is of limited effectiveness.
 Programmes lasting significantly longer than ninety days are related to positive outcomes.
 This helps to explain the perception that addiction treatment is ineffective.
 Treatment does work, it’s just that it often doesn’t go on long enough for it to be effective.